NicoVIII/Andromeda-for-GOG/README.md

 ### Setup (VSCode)

-TBD
+Run "restore" task, after that you can use the debugger and run the build task.

-For some reason the used build of Avalonia makes problems with Omnisharp.
+For some reason the used build of Avalonia sometimes has problems with Omnisharp.
 To make code completion work again, you have to comment out the first "UsingTask"-Element in `AvaloniaBuildTasks.targets` in NuGet-Download.
 For me this is located at `~/.nuget/packages/avalonia/[version]/build/AvaloniaBuildTasks.targets`.

 ### Building

-You need .NET Core 2.2 to build Andromeda.
+You need .NET Core 3.0 to build Andromeda.
-To build the program use `build.sh` or `build.cmd` in the root folder.
-This will build the whole solution.

-To start the program use dotnet and the built `.dll`:
-`dotnet ./Andromeda.AvaloniaApp/bin/Debug/netcoreapp2.2/Andromeda.AvaloniaApp.dll`

 ### Publishing

 Publishing only works on a linux system.
-I personally use Manjaro Linux or Ubuntu 18.10 (depending on the machine I use).
+I personally use Manjaro Linux or Ubuntu 19.10 (depending on the machine I use).
 You need additionally to building dependencies, zsyncmake (in the zsync package I guess).

 There is a bash script which bundles Andromeda in all the designated forms.
 Run `publish.sh` for that.